theOtherLuke/functions/functions/README.md

 ---
 #### `statusbar` and `statusbar.conf`

 `statusbar` is my most ambitious work since my nordvpn scripts.
 This creates a status bar at the top of the terminal window that shows username@hostname, network, cpu, and ram usage, and the current time.
 It also works in ssh and xtermjs.
 This one is still a bit rough and needs some cleanup, but it *mostly* works.
 I say mostly because I haven't quite gotten notifications working yet.
+I'm also not sure how to address the fact that this kills the ability to scroll back.

 `exit` hangs on the terminal emulator kitty when statusbar is running.
 Alacritty and xterm seem to be fine.